rahulunair/xpu_setup/Readme.md

 ### Prerequisites

-Before you begin, ensure that you have set up the base operating system using the Ubuntu cloud image for Jammy (22.04) from the following link: https://cloud-images.ubuntu.com/jammy/current/
+Before you begin, ensure that you have set up the base operating system using the Ubuntu cloud image for Jammy (22.04) from the following link: https://cloud-images.ubuntu.com/jammy/current/ and is connected to the internet.

 ### xpu\_setup Repository Structure